 Within JLLA, our community advocacy includes a variety of internal and external initiatives.
 Internally, examples include Public Policy Institute and our one day service events entitled Done in a Day with County Boards of Supervisors, Day at the Capitol and Day at City Hall and more.
 Collectively, these opportunities serve as a training ground for our members to learn about the role of advocacy and how to engage in public policy.
 Externally, our community advocacy efforts include Civic Leadership Forum, our nationally recognized “Speak Up When You’re Down” campaign, dissemination of thousands of domestic violence resource brochures, participation in coalitions and task forces, press releases and use of both traditional and social media to advocate on behalf of our community partners.

 Nonprofits pursue legislative advocacy when the target for change is a federal, state or local law, school board policy, or budget allocation.
 Nonprofit advocacy to influence legislation may involve legislative monitoring, committee testifying, lobbying, writing position statements or papers, organizing networks and coalitions, and a variety of other activities.
 The Junior League of Los Angeles is a proud sponsor of state legislation that creates opportunity and betters the lives of women and children.
 We conduct legislative advocacy through our State Public Affairs Committee as well as through our own sponsored and supported legislation.
 JLLA has a series of position statements in the areas of health, education, violence prevention and family support.
 Examples of successful JLLA led legislative advocacy efforts have included microbicides, childhood obesity, human trafficking, education, and public safety for children.

 JLLA has driven legislative initiatives for twenty-five years.
 We have a long history of impacting public policy and leading systemic changes through legislative advocacy.
-Most recently, in 2007-08, the Junior League of Los Angeles sponsored AB 2810 Assembly Member Julia Brownley (D- Santa Monica), which requires authorities to screen victims of domestic violence, child abuse or prostitution to determine whether the person may also be a victim of the serious and growing crime of human trafficking.
+In 2007-08, the Junior League of Los Angeles sponsored AB 2810 with former Assembly Member Julia Brownley (now congresswoman), which requires authorities to screen victims of domestic violence, child abuse or prostitution to determine whether the person may also be a victim of the serious and growing crime of human trafficking.
 It also provides specific privacy protections to victims.